reverieline/DevOpsCourse/01/ansible/README.md

 ```

 Some tasks need raised privileges.
-To enable ansible to aquire root priviliges you couuld either set -K flag to ansible-playbook or set sudo password to host variables:
+To enable ansible to aquire root priviliges you could either set -K flag to `ansible-playbook` or set sudo password to host variables:
 ```yaml
 all:
   hosts: